ucb-eecs251b/sp22-labs/lab1/spec.md

 copy the section of the file that selects this default subproject and config.***

 ***Q6: There are many different Rocket-based SoC configs that are shipped with Chipyard.
-In your lab report, point to the file that contains all the avialable Rocket-based configs and list which configs are available.
+In your lab report, point to the file that contains all the available Rocket-based configs and list which configs are available.
 Then, show that `MbusScratchpadRocketConfig`
 (this replaces an off-chip memory port with a scratchpad memory) passes the same binary test that we ran in Section 3.1.***

 ***Q7: By inspecting the available configs, we can try to construct our own custom one.
 In your lab report, write the config (in the form